elm-tooling/elm-tooling-cli/docs/spec.md

 **This is no longer the case!**

-After more than one year of its existence, _no_ new shared fields at all were added.
-And for the two that existed – `"entrypoints"` and `"tools"` – only _one tool each_ used them.
+After more than one year since `elm-tooling.json` was created, _no_ new shared fields at all were added.
+And for the two existing fields – `"entrypoints"` and `"tools"` – only _one tool each_ used them.

 When the Elm Language Server stopped needing `"entrypoints"` it was time to change what `elm-tooling.json` is all about.
 Now, it’s the file where the `elm-tooling` CLI stores your Elm tool versions.
+(But other tools are free to read it according to this spec, too!)

 If you want to add configuration to a tool you work on, I recommend: